1ComputerL/MusicPi/README.md

 - Add new menu actions in [`generate_albums_json.py`](generate_albums_json.py).
 - Add a web socket program to host a website and push keypresses inside the system based on buttons pressed on the website.

+## Debugging

+If something isn’t working as expected, don’t worry — most issues are easy to track down.
+Start by checking log output (musicpilog.log) and using the tips below.
+You can always post an issue to the repo if the below doesn't help.

+### 1. Startup Timing

+- `background.py` runs at system startup, but it’s best to **wait a few seconds after the desktop GUI finishes loading** before interacting with the device.
+- Pressing the **system program toggle (F9)** too early may prevent the system from initializing correctly.
+- If nothing happens or the display remains blank, try **rebooting the Raspberry Pi** and waiting a moment before pressing any controls.

+### 2. Menu or JSON Issues

+- If `music_system.py` crashes, menus are missing, or playback options don’t appear, try deleting the `menus.json` file.
+- Then regenerate it by running `generate_albums_json.py` again.

+### 3. General Troubleshooting

+- Make sure your media files are placed correctly in the directory specified in `settings.json`.
+- Verify that your Pico is detected (check system device list or `/dev/ttyACM*`) and that the correct `eventDevice` is set.

 ## Credits

 - ComputerL